awmckinley/config/modules/txt.edit/README.md

 # Text Editors and IDEs

-Modern text editors and integrated development environments for code and text editing.
+Text editors for code and text editing.